Where to Stay in New York: A First Timers Guide (2025)

 • Visit Riverside Park: Riverside Park is a small green space on the Upper West Side with epic views of the Hudson River and New Jersey.
 It might not quite be Central Park, but it’s well worth a visit.

-• Admire the Lincoln Center: the Lincoln Center is a cultural hub in New York.
-The impressive construction is home to thirty indoor and outdoor facilities including an opera house, theatres, and dance stages.
+• Admire the Lincoln Center: The Lincoln Center is a cultural hub in New York.
+The impressive construction houses thirty indoor and outdoor facilities, including an opera house, theatres, and dance stages.

 Where to eat on the Upper West Side